onfido/onfido-android-sdk/README.md

 **Errors**

-The Face step can be configured to allow only for one variant.
-A custom flow **cannot** contain multiple variants of the face capture.
-If more than one type of `FaceCaptureStep` are added to the same custom flow, a custom `IllegalArgumentException` will be thrown at the beginning of the flow, with the message `"You are not allowed to define more than one FaceCaptureVariant in a flow."`.
+The Face step can be configured to allow for either a photo or video flow.
+A custom flow **cannot** contain both the photo and video variants of the face capture.
+If both types of `FaceCaptureStep` are added to the same custom flow, a custom `IllegalArgumentException` will be thrown at the beginning of the flow, with the message `"Custom flow cannot contain both video and photo variants of face capture"`.

 #### Proof of address step